sifulan-access-federation/ifirexman-training/guides/federationcore.md

    kubectl apply -f ingress.yaml -n central-svcs
    ```

    Kubernetes will create a pod that will serve the metadata query.
-The metadata query will be accessible at ```https://mdq.domain.com/```.
-Of course you need to replace `domain.com` with your domain name.
+The metadata query will be accessible at ```https://mdq.ifirexman.edu/```.
+Of course you need to replace `ifirexman.edu` with your domain name.